hsteissberg/Markdown/FRESCO_Intro.md

 The main repository for FRESCO is at https://github.com/LimnoTech/FRESCO, and includes GitHub Milestones, Projects, and Issues used to manage the development process.

 The development technology stack is informed by the targeted delivery of FRESCO as a desktop program executable on a Microsoft Windows 10 workstation.
-The FRESCO user interace is primarily implemented in Microsoft C#.NET (UI), but in version 1.0 still includes some legacy components written in Microsoft Visuabl Basic 6 and in Microsoft or Borland C++.
+The FRESCO user interace is primarily implemented in Microsoft C#.NET (UI), but version 1.0 still includes some legacy components written in Microsoft Visual Basic 6 and in Microsoft or Borland C++.
 The primary development platform is therefore Microsoft Visual Studio 2019 (Community Edition) (***VERSION NUMBER***).
 Key dependencies are:

 * R
 * MapWindows